DIDSR/HIMSPEC/AIM3_color_characterization/README.md

 ```

 # Software Design Specification
-  - SDS 100: A class for implementing SRS 100
+  - SDS 3100: A function for implementing SRS 3100
-  - SDS 200: A class for implementing SRS 200
+  - SDS 3200: A function for implementing SRS 3200
-  - SDS 300: A class for implementing SRS 300
+  - SDS 3300: A function for implementing SRS 3300

 # V&V